 In the analysis table the authors state they will perform a CLMM?
 The analysis section (1.2) does not reflect the changes stated in the response to reviewers’ letter about the completely revised statistical analysis.
 I apologise if I’m looking at an outdate version, however I could not find anywhere in the tracked changes and psyarxiv versions, an explanation of how the CLMM will be implemented and overview of the new mixed model analysis apart from the mention in the table.
 If the authors will indeed perform t tests then their power analysis should be based on that, rather than CLMM.

-If any effect is not significant, we will use equivalence testing to test whether the effect is statistically equivalent to 0 (|d| < .4).
+If any effect is not significant, we will use equivalence testing to test whether the effect is statistically equivalent to 0 (|effect size| < 1).
 If we find a significant effect in one or more cultures but a statistically equivalent result in one or more cultures, we will conclude the relationship is cross-culturally variable.

 If the authors are looking to show evidence for no effect, they need to explain how this will be implemented.
 Will they conduct a TOST analysis since they say ‘whether the effect is statistically equivalent to 0’ ?